root-foundation/root/README.md

 <img src="foundation/assets/diagram.png">

 ```
-A. Activities as a tree with falling complexity.<br/>
+A. Activities as a tree with falling complexity.
-B. Normal change updates the tree in an unbalanced way.<br/>
+B. Normal change updates the tree in an unbalanced way.
 C. AGI (fundamentally different change) balances tree by eating all activities below a complexity threshold.
 ```